phantomcyber/splunk-soar-sdk/mcp_server/README.md

 ## Overview

-This MCP server provides AI-powered test automation for Claude Code, enabling:
+This MCP server provides AI-powered test automation for Claude Code (or any MCP-compatible AI agent), enabling:

 - Automatic detection and fixing of import errors
 - Intelligent analysis of test failures